dinhomathias/Amc/Transition-guide-to-Version-14.0.md

 ## Removed features

 We made a cut and dropped all deprecated functionality.
-Most importantly, this includes the old-style handler API, which as deprecated in [[Version 12|Transition-guide-to-Version-12.0#context-based-callbacks]].
+Most importantly, this includes the old-style handler API, which was deprecated in [[Version 12|Transition-guide-to-Version-12.0#context-based-callbacks]].

 ##  Refinement of the public API

 We've made an effort to make it more clear which parts of `python-telegram-bot` can be considered to be part of the public interface that users are allowed to use.
-Or to phrase it the other way around: Which parts are internals of `python-telegram-bot` or implementation details that might change without notice.
+To phrase it the other way around: Which parts are internals of `python-telegram-bot` or implementation details that might change without notice.
 Notably this means:

 1. Only non-private modules are part of the public API and you should import classes & functions the way they are described in the docs.
 E.g. `from telegram.error import TelegramError` is fine, but `from telegram._message import Message` is strongly discouraged - use `from telegram import Message` instead.
 2. We have removed the module `telegram.utils`.
-The parts of this module that we consider to be part of the public API have been moved into the modules `telegram.{helpers, request, warnings}`
+The parts of this module that we consider to be part of the public API have been moved into the modules `telegram.{helpers, request, warnings}`.

 ## `__slots__`